-A warm welcome to Avison, the house for day and boarding students in Year 6 to 9.
+A warm welcome to Avison, the house for day and boarding students in Years 7 to 9.

 Avison is situated away from the main School in its own gardens.
 We strive to create a welcoming atmosphere where students can settle in quickly and where they are encouraged to grow up as well rounded individuals who are helpful, kind, tolerant and considerate.
-Avison is led by Mrs Malan, Houseparent; Mrs Cook, Assistant Houseparent; Mr Brickell, Resident Grad Assistant and a group of tutors.
-We are all here to support and assist you so that you may reach your full potential in a safe and happy environment.
+Avison is led by Dr Brookes, Assistant Houseparents Mrs Cook and Mr Brookes and a group of tutors.